ohler55/oj/README.md

  - Fixed SC parser to not treat all IO that respond to fileno as a file.
 It not checks stat and asks if it is a file.

+ - Tightened object parsing of non-string hash keys so that just "^#x" is parsed as a hash pair and not "~#x".

+ - Using echo to STDIN as an IO input works around the exception raised when asking the IO for it's position (IO.pos).

 ### Release 2.9.8